typography-interaction-2526/typography-interaction-2526.github.io/content/topic/images/index.md

 :	<img src="tim.png">

-	Still raster/bitmap, but better than GIF&thinsp;s (if you don’t need animation) and JPG&thinsp;s (if you don’t care about file-size) as they can use [*lossless* compression](https://en.wikipedia.org/wiki/Portable_Network_Graphics#Advantages)—meaning they won’t leave crunchy edges around high-contrast areas.
+	Still raster/bitmap, but better than GIF&NoBreak;s (if you don’t need animation) and JPG&NoBreak;s (if you don’t care about file-size) as they can use [*lossless* compression](https://en.wikipedia.org/wiki/Portable_Network_Graphics#Advantages)—meaning they won’t leave crunchy edges around high-contrast areas.

 	They also support [<nobr>*alpha-channel*</nobr>](https://en.wikipedia.org/wiki/Alpha_compositing) (*partial/smooth/aliased/masked*) transparency, letting you overlay things on other backgrounds.

-	You’ll often use PNG&thinsp;s for illustrations and graphics—things with large areas of repeated colors—or where you need exact color accuracy, or the transparency.
-(But many of these should be SVG&thinsp;s, up next.)
-You *can* save photos as PNG&thinsp;s, but they will be much larger than JPG&thinsp;s.
+	You’ll often use PNG&NoBreak;s for illustrations and graphics—things with large areas of repeated colors—or where you need exact color accuracy, or the transparency.
+(But many of these should be SVG&NoBreak;s, up next.)
+You *can* save photos as PNG&NoBreak;s, but they will be much larger than JPG&NoBreak;s.
 It’s a good “utility” format.

 	Many people use the acronym; you’ll also sometimes hear *pings*. <!-- .note -->